Sensei32-DevKit/Sensei32-HDC1080/README.md

 ### 2. Install basic libraries

 Sensei32 can be used with most third-party library designed for Arduino.
-In this example, the Texas Instruments integrated HDC1080 Temperature and Humidity sensor is read using a stantad library, that can be easily downloaded from the Arduino Library Manager:
+In this example, the integrated Texas Instruments HDC1080 Temperature and Humidity sensor is read using a standard library, that can be easily downloaded from the Arduino Library Manager:
 - HDC1080 Library from ClosedCube, [Library Github][CCube]

 ### 3. You are ready to go!